 Drug Testing.
 The Society for Human Resource Management estimates that 90% of employers conduct some sort of drug screening for job candidates.
 Testing is typically conducted after employees have been interviewed and the employer is ready to make offers.
 Legal statutes vary by state but generally require a uniform process for all candidates for similar jobs.

-Candidates should educate themselves regarding the time that various substances can be detected in drug tests and seek help from counselors and substance abuse agencies to modify any addictive behavior.
+Candidates should educate themselves regarding the time that various substances can be detected in drug tests and seek help for any addiction issues.
 The decriminalization of marijuana in several states has resulted in a trend where some employers no longer test for marijuana use.
 However, it remains illegal in many states and under federal law.

 Employer References.
-There are no federal laws restricting what information an employer can disclose about former employees.
+Contrary to what many job seekers believe, there are no federal laws restricting what information an employer can disclose about former employees.
 Ask your previous employers for copies of your employment files and inquire what your references are going to say about you.
-Here's information on what employers can legally say about you.

 Know Your Rights.
 When employers conduct a check of your background (including credit, criminal, and past employment) if they use a third party, the background check is covered by The Fair Credit Reporting Act (FCRA).
 The FCRA defines a background check as a consumer report.
 Before an employer can get a consumer report for employment purposes, they must notify you in writing and get your written consent.

 Here's information on what you need to know about employment law when you're job searching or when you lose your job, including wages, background checks, required employment forms, unemployment, and other related information.

 Should You Volunteer Information That Might Surface with a Background Check?